TheEt1234/libox/README.md

     - data is stored *outside* of the node, as it is impossible to serialize a coroutine unless i did some native (aka C) shenanigans, that would require being a trusted mod though
     - the environment gets measured for size each time after it executes, if it exceeds that it halts
     - low priority
+- Tests
+    - when i feel like it, don't consider this project usable until i get tests working (whenever it be manual or whatever)

 License:
     Code: